n-yousefi/Derafsh/README.md

 conditions.AddPublicCondition("ColumnName","Condition");
 ```
 #### Filtering the results
-You can filter the results based on your preference.
+You can filter the results based on your preferments.
 ```c#
 public FilterRequest(int pageNumber, int pageSize, string sort, string sortDirection, string searchPhrase);
 ```